Pyzeur-ColonyLab/AI-deal-Neo/README.md

 ```

 ### 7. Production Best Practices
-- Use strong, unique API keys and admin tokens
+- Use strong, unique API keys
 - Restrict CORS in production (see `backend/main.py`)
 - Monitor logs and resource usage
-- Regularly backup models, logs, and params
 - Keep Docker and dependencies up to date

 For more details, see the `docker/` directory and documentation.